 Structure: EPMI would act as the Asset Manager for The Cities for a period of two (2)

 years for all of The Cities power and gas resources.
-Profit from external sales of The Cities’ power and gas resources and savings realized by purchase of on-peak market power would be split 60% to The Cities and 40% to EPMI.
+Profit from sales of The Cities’ power and gas resources to third parties and savings realized by purchase of on-peak market power would be split 60% to The Cities and 40% to EPMI.
 EPMI would be compensated on a fixed fee basis of $1/MW-hr (above the delivered price) for deliveries of off-peak market power.
 Unit contingent risk, including market price risk and physical delivery risk for replacement power would be retained by The Cities.

 EPMI would additionally offer ongoing power and gas resource optimization in addition to standard economic dispatch procedures, risk management services, all NERC tagging and scheduling, control area set up and associated services in accordance with SPP and NERC procedures, hardware and software monitoring and control systems installation and tie-in to EPMI’s Houston systems and control room, set-up of internet based monitoring systems for The Cities, establishment of operational procedures between The Cities and EPMI, and engineering review and recommendations for further optimization of power generation equipment.